scienceLabwork/simIC/README.md

 # Computer Instructions Simulator
 This is a simple Computer Instructions Simulator.
-To make it simpler, The Address part of the instructions are in decimal.<br><br>
+To make it simpler, The Address part of the instructions are in decimal.<br>
+Try it out [http://isim.rudrashah.in](http://isim.rudrashah.in/)<br>
+<br><br>
 ![computer Instructions Simulator](sampleICSIM.png)
 ## Memory Related Instructions.<br>
 `0200 -> AND OPERATIONS TO ACCUMULATOR FROM MEMORY WORD`<br>